Cannabis comes from the leaves, stems, seeds, and flowers of the Cannabis sativa hemp plant. According to the

 - elevated mood

-- sexual desire
+- increased sexual desire

 Studies show that when THC reaches the brain, it gives users the feeling of being “high.”
 This interferes with your body’s normal functions.
-It may also impact normal function of the penis’s smooth muscle, and cause ED.
+It may also impact the normal function of the penis’s smooth muscle, resulting in ED.

-Other drug interactions are possible.
+Other drug interactions are also possible.
 If you use marijuana, tell your doctor before taking any prescription or over-the-counter drugs.